Atmosphere of Uranus: Observation and exploration

 Although there is no well-defined solid surface within Uranus's interior, the outermost part of Uranus's gaseous envelope (the region accessible to remote sensing) is called its atmosphere.
-Remote sensing capability extends down to roughly 300 km below the 1 bar level, with a corresponding pressure around 100 bar and temperature of 320 K.
+Remote sensing capability extends down to roughly 300 km below the 1 bar level, with a corresponding pressure of around 100 bar and temperature of 320 K.

 The observational history of the Uranian atmosphere is long and full of error and frustration.
 Uranus is a relatively faint object, and its visible angular diameter is smaller than 5″.
 The first spectra of Uranus were observed through a prism in 1869 and 1871 by Angelo Secchi and William Huggins, who found a number of broad dark bands, which they were unable to identify.
 They also failed to detect any solar Fraunhofer lines—the fact later interpreted by Norman Lockyer as indicating that Uranus emitted its own light as opposed to reflecting light from the Sun.
 In 1889 however, astronomers observed solar Fraunhofer lines in photographic ultraviolet spectra of the planet, proving once and for all that Uranus was shining by reflected light.
 The nature of the broad dark bands in its visible spectrum remained unknown until the fourth decade of the twentieth century.

 Although Uranus is presently largely blank in appearance, it has been historically shown to have occasional features, such as in March and April 1884, when astronomers Henri Joseph Perrotin, Norman Lockyer, and Charles Trépied observed a bright, elongated spot (presumably a storm) circling the equator of the planet.

 The key to deciphering Uranus's spectrum was found in the 1930s by Rupert Wildt and Vesto Slipher, who found that the dark bands at 543, 619, 925, 865 and 890 nm belonged to gaseous methane.
 They had never been observed before because they were very weak and required a long path length to be detected.
 This meant that the atmosphere of Uranus was transparent to a much greater depth compared to those of other giant planets.
 In 1950, Gerard Kuiper noticed another diffuse dark band in the spectrum of Uranus at 827 nm, which he failed to identify.
 In 1952 Gerhard Herzberg, a future Nobel Prize winner, showed that this band was caused by the weak quadrupole absorption of molecular hydrogen, which thus became the second compound detected on Uranus.
 Until 1986 only two gases, methane and hydrogen, were known in the Uranian atmosphere.
 The far-infrared spectroscopic observation beginning from 1967 consistently showed the atmosphere of Uranus was in approximate thermal balance with incoming solar radiation (in other words, it radiated as much heat as it received from the Sun), and no internal heat source was required to explain observed temperatures.
 No discrete features had been observed on Uranus prior to the Voyager 2 visit in 1986.